Measurements of top-quark pair spin correlations in the $e\mu$ channel at $\sqrt{s} = 13$ TeV using $pp$ collisions in the ATLAS detector: Event selection and reconstruction

 Using the inclusive selection, 93\% of selected events are expected to be \ttbar events.
 The other processes that pass the signal selection are Drell--Yan ($Z/\gamma^{*}\rightarrow\tau^{+}\tau^{-}$), diboson, single top quark ($tW$) production, boson production in association with a $t\bar{t}$ pair ($t\bar{t}V$ and others), and fake-lepton events.
 The reconstructed selection gives a subset of these events, in which 96\% of selected events are expected to be \ttbar events.
 This is higher than the inclusive selection because of the tighter $b$-tagging requirement and because the \ttbar reconstruction procedure tends to succeed more often for \ttbar events than for background processes.

 The event yields after both selections are listed in Table~\ref{tab:yields}.
 The expected yields are in agreement with the observed number of events in both cases.
 Distributions of the lepton and jet \pt and \met are shown in Figure~\ref{fig:reco} for the inclusive selection.
 The data and prediction agree within the total uncertainty for all of these kinematic observables.
+The trends observed in the lepton and jet \pt arise from the well-documented limitations of the modelling of the top quark's \pt spectrum at NLO~\cite{TOPQ-2015-06,TOPQ-2016-01,TOPQ-2016-04}.
 The systematic uncertainties included in both the table and the figures are described in Section~\ref{sec:systematics}.
 The azimuthal opening angle of the electron and muon, $\Delta\phi$, and the absolute value of the separation of the leptons in pseudorapidity, $\Delta\eta$, are shown in Figure~\ref{fig:emu_selection3} for the inclusive selection.
 The observed distribution is compared to the sum of signal and background using three different signal models: \POWHEG+\PYTHIA\!8, \POWHEG+\HERWIG\!7, and \MGMCatNLO+\PYTHIA\!8, and the ratio panel compares the combined signal plus background to data for the three models.